thelukasssheee/CarND-Traffic-Sign-Classifier-P2/README.md

 ![alt text][image11]

-The two stop signs with different features were chosen.
-One of the stop signs is shown considerably distored, the other one has an additional sticker on it, introducing new (wrong) information compared to the previously trained images.
-It turned out, that the algorithm was not able to detect the challenging stop signs.
-For the stop sign with the sticker on it, the neural network did not even propose a stop sign within the top 5 candidates!
+Two stop signs with different features were chosen.

+* One of the stop signs is shown considerably distored, which was new compared to the previously trained images.
+The traffic sign was not detected properly.
+* The other stop sign has an additional sticker on it, introducing new (wrong) information compared to the previously trained images.
+It turned out, that this stop signs with sticker on it was especially challenging: the neural network did not even propose a stop sign within the top 5 candidates!

 The next images were three different speed signs.